Sell My Home ShreveportCaddo Parish home buyers(318) 610-9786

 Inherited house and succession

 Many Shreveport homes get stuck in a Louisiana succession.
-Heirs usually cannot sell clear title until a Judgment of Possession is recorded in Caddo Parish.
+Heirs usually cannot sell clear title until a Judgment of Possession is recorded in the Caddo Parish conveyance records.
 We know that process and can start the conversation while the succession is still open.

 See how it works